Hear.com Review: Prices, Services, and Hearing Aid Models in 2024

 The tele-audiology journey

-If you request the tele-audiology journey you will receive a Clinic-in-a-Box in place of visiting an audiologist in person.
+If you request the tele-audiology journey, you will receive a Clinic-in-a-Box instead of making an in-person visit to a professional.
 The box includes a tablet programmed for your appointment, an otoscope for examining your ears, and your new hearing aids.

 Prior to your appointment, you’ll receive a call from hear.com’s support team.
 They will guide you through setting up the tablet for the remote appointment with your hearing care specialist.
 They can also answer questions about the process.
 During your appointment, a hearing care specialist will guide you through the remote hearing test and program your hearing aids based on the results.